Gandhi Heritage Portal: Gandhi Heritage Sites

 Gandhi moved across the Indian subcontinent and other parts of the world to carry his message of freedom, truth, nonviolence, Satyagraha, Swadeshi and equality for all.
 This was his way of inhabiting the land and being one with her people.

 The Gandhi Heritage Sites Committee has designated thirty-nine locations as core sites.
-At present a detailed site specific chronology is being prepared at the Sabarmati Ashram Preservation and Memorial Trust.
-The classification framework includes place, persons, principles and events which will be linked to the source and presented on the Portal.
+At present, a detailed site-specific chronology is being prepared at the Sabarmati Ashram Preservation and Memorial Trust.
+The classification framework includes place, persons, principles, and events, which will be linked to the source and presented on the Portal.

 The GHP at present

-The Portal at present provides approximately 500,000 pages of material in electronic format.
-In case of CWMG and the Key Texts both archival and enhanced black and white images are provided.
-In addition to the textual material it has over 1000 photographs, 21 films and 78 audio recordings.
-While most of the data is interlinked and searchable, at present the search criteria are those which have been determined by Volumes 98 and 99 of CWMG, that is the Index of Subjects and Index of Persons.
+The portal currently provides approximately 500,000 pages of material in electronic format.
+For CWMG and the Key Texts, both archival and enhanced black-and-white images are provided.
+In addition to the textual material, it has over 1,000 photographs, 21 films, and 78 audio recordings.
+While most of the data is interlinked and searchable, at present, the search criteria are those determined by Volumes 98 and 99 of CWMG, that is, the Index of Subjects and Index of Persons.

 Goals

 The Portal plans to make available a searchable electronic edition of The Collected Works of Mahatma Gandhi based on the first editions.
-The Trust is also working on a comprehensive compendium on the Gandhi Heritage Sites, which would be made available on the Portal.
+The Trust is also working on a comprehensive compendium on the Gandhi Heritage Sites, which would be available on the Portal.

-The Portal plans to place about a million pages of information in multiple languages.
-These will include Journals, Fundamental Works, and Other Works.
+The Portal plans to host about a million pages of information in multiple languages, including Journals, Fundamental Works, and Other Works.

-The Trust is also in the process of developing an on-line variorum of Gandhiji's manuscripts, and will make available about 150,000 pages of original manuscripts.
+The Trust is also developing an online variorum of Gandhiji's manuscripts and will make available about 150,000 pages of original manuscripts.
 The variorum will be searchable through the catalogues of the Sabarmati Ashram archives.
-The Portal will collaborate with other national institutions such as the National Archives of India and the Nehru Memorial Museum and Library to make the variorum as comprehensive as possible.
+The Portal will collaborate with other national institutions, such as the National Archives of India and the Nehru Memorial Museum and Library, to make the variorum as comprehensive as possible.